jaakkotuokkola/dsxform/README.md

 note: Current repository may not work on Windows or macOS due to C shared library format (.so).
 Also requires Python installation on your OS.
-Templates folder not needed if using only CLI interface.
+Templates folder or file dialog not needed if using only CLI interface.

 ## Features
   + ### Mock data generation: